2 weeks in Italy: the perfect itinerary

 2 days in Rome

-Rome is the capital of Italy and must stop in your 2 weeks in Italy itinerary.
-Rome is called the Eternal city and the reason why is for its unique blend of ancient and modern architecture.
+Rome is the capital of Italy and must be a stop on your 2 weeks in Italy itinerary.
+Rome is called the Eternal City, and the reason is its unique blend of ancient and modern architecture.

-From the Colosseum and Roman Forum archaeological sites to the St. Peter’s Basilica in Vatican City and the lively atmosphere of Trastevere neighborhood.
+From the Colosseum and Roman Forum archaeological sites to St Peter’s Basilica in Vatican City and the lively atmosphere of the Trastevere neighbourhood.

-These architectures will make you fall in love with Rome and even more when you try a street food tour with a guide – a perfect way to cap a day filled with visits on tourist spots.
+These architectures will make you fall in love with Rome, and even more when you try a street food tour with a guide: a perfect way to cap a day filled with visits to tourist spots.

-Apart from the above-mentioned landmarks, you can also visit the Navona Square and the Square of Spain with the Spanish steps, the Trevi fountain, the Pantheon, and People’s Square.
+Apart from the above-mentioned landmarks, you can also visit Navona Square and the Square of Spain with the Spanish steps, the Trevi Fountain, the Pantheon, and People’s Square.

 Dreaming of a stay close to the world’s most famous fountain?
 Stay at Trevi Chic House to stay seconds away from the top attractions in Rome.